minvws/nl-covid19-notification-app-website/_questions/en/6-hoe-werkt-de-app.md

 3. If an app user tests positive for coronavirus, that person can upload his/her codes to a server The server only stores the codes of infected people.
 To add the codes to the server, the user needs to provide a GGD key to the GGD.
 At the moment, this is only possible if you live in a trial region .

-Click [here](https://www.regioatlas.nl/indelingen/indelingen_indeling/t/ggd_s) to find out if you live in one of the trial regions:
+Click <a href="https://www.regioatlas.nl/indelingen/indelingen_indeling/t/ggd_s" target="_blank" rel="noopener">here</a> to find out if you live in one of the trial regions:
 - GGD Drenthe
 -	GGD Gelderland-Zuid
 -	GGD IJsselland